 Fair valuation of financial instruments is considered a key audit matter in the consolidated and separate financial statements.
+How our audit addressed the key audit matter

 We assessed the design and implementation of the Group's key controls supporting the identification, measurement, and oversight of valuation risk of financial instruments.